Appdynamics/kafka-monitoring-extension/README.md

           numberOfThreads: 10

-  6. Configure the metrics section.
+  6. Configure the metrics section.<br/>
      For configuring the metrics, the following properties can be used:

        | Metric Property   |   Default value |         Possible values         |                                              Description                                                                                                |
        | :---------------- | :-------------- | :------------------------------ | :------------------------------------------------------------------------------------------------------------- |